📖What you will learn

 Now the monitor will appear in the Datadog Event Stream if the metric threshold is reached.
 This is what we will look for when we evaluate the LoadImpact Thresholds later.

-Write your performance test
+Writing a performance test

 Next, we will need a test script to run.
 Here is our example that we will use in this test: